 The Conservation Commission is pleased to submit this draft application and proposal to the Community Preservation Committee for consideration.
-The Conservation Commission is requesting FY22 Community Preservation Act funding in the amount of \$350,000 to help replenish the Conservation Fund.
+The Conservation Commission is requesting FY24 Community Preservation Act funding in the amount of \$400,000 to help augment the Conservation Fund.

 The Conservation Fund allows the Town to move quickly in the event a priority parcel comes on the market.
-It has been a vital tool in the preservation of open space in Groton, most recently with the purchase of the Priest Family Conservation Area.
-This approx. 60-acre property, which is comprised of three open space parcels, protects the first significant stretch shoreline on Martins Pond open to the public and provides a crucial replacement for lost public access (via Brooks Orchard) between Williams Barn - Sorhaug Woods Conservation Area and Martins Pond /Gibbet Hill Conservation Restriction public lands.
-The Commission has continued to respond to the availability of priority parcels coming onto the market in recent years by actively exploring and pursuing all opportunities to purchase land.
-Thanks to several successful land purchases the Commission has added approx. 90 acres to the Town's open space inventory since 2018.
-However, as a result, the Conservation Fund has been greatly depleted.
-Commissioners wish to stress the importance of continuing to add incremental amounts to the Conservation Fund on an annual basis.
+It has been a vital tool in the preservation of open space in Groton, most recently with the purchase of the Priest Family Conservation Area in 2019-2020.
+This approx. 60-acre property, which is comprised of three open space parcels, protects a significant stretch of shoreline on Martins Pond and provides a critical connection between Williams Barn and Gibbet Hill Conservation Restriction lands.